qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_split-joinmarket.md

 user@host:~$ sudo chmod 0755 /rw/config/rc.local
 user@host:~$ sudo /rw/config/rc.local
 ```
-### B. Source the virtual environment and change directories on boot.
-1. Move the directory that was copied over from `bitcoind`.
+### B. Move copied JoinMarket directory to your home directory.
 ```
 user@host:~$ mv ~/QubesIncoming/bitcoind/joinmarket-clientserver-0.5.2/ ~
 ```
-2. Edit the file `~/.bashrc`.
+### C. Source the virtual environment and enter the JoinMarket directory on boot.
 **Note:** you should not be using the `joinmarket` VM for anything other than your JoinMarket wallet, therefore these changes should be helpful.
+1. Edit the file `~/.bashrc`.

 ```
 user@host:~$ kwrite ~/.bashrc & exit
 ```
-3. Paste the following at the bottom of the file.
+2. Paste the following at the bottom of the file.

 ```
 source /home/user/joinmarket-clientserver-0.5.2/jmvenv/bin/activate
 cd /home/user/joinmarket-clientserver-0.5.2/scripts/
 ```
-4. Save the file and open a new `joinmarket` terminal.
+3. Save the file and open a new `joinmarket` terminal.

-### C. In a `joinmarket` terminal, configure JoinMarket.
+### D. In a `joinmarket` terminal, configure JoinMarket.
 1. Generate a JoinMarket configuration file.

 ```